Weight loss after six weeks using Nutrient Optimiser

 The chart below shows the weight loss of the participants in the weight loss stream broken up based on whether they were part of the prize pool.
 As shown in the chart, there was a 2.9% absolute difference in weight loss between the two categories over the six weeks.
 People who participated in the prize pool were less likely to drop out and lost approximately twice as much weight.
 People who were committed enough to participate in the prize pool tended to achieve much better results.

-These initial results of the Nutrient Optimiser Challenge demonstrate improvements in energy and relatively effortless and swift weight loss by focusing on helping users improve their micronutrient profile.
+These results demonstrate improvements in energy and significant amounts of weight loss by focusing on helping users improve their micronutrient profile.

 - People who identified as insulin resistant lost weight at the same rate as everyone else.

-- People who participated in the prize pool tended to be more motivated and lost twice as much weight.
+- People who participated in the prize pool lost twice as much weight.

 You can also join the Nutrient Optimiser Facebook Group to ask questions and see some amazing meals.